tdi/vimrc/README.md

 * supertab for Tab completion (just use Tab, it will detect which mode is the best)

-It also has: buftabs, powerline,vim-indent-object, vim-surround, zoomwin.
+It also has: buftabs,vim-airline ,vim-indent-object, vim-surround, zoomwin.

 If you do not want to use only `hjkl`, just remove these mapping from `.vimrc`.